 My Supreme Pizza Chicken Skillet Dinner is a cheesy skillet chicken loaded with all the toppings from your favorite pizza.
-Had a hard day?
-Treat yourself to this comforting one skillet meal, it’s ready in 30 minutes.
+If you love chicken pizza, treat yourself to this comforting one skillet meal, it’s ready in 30 minutes, and has way less carbs.
 (PS the kids love it too.)

 Wherever there’s pizza, there’s bound to be a supreme pizza ~ it follows some pretty basic logic: why have something good, when you can have something great?
 It applies to chicken dinners, too.

 Everyone will fall over themselves trying to be first to the table on supreme pizza chicken night…and to think it all starts with boneless skinless chicken breasts and a jar of tomato sauce.
 But this meal is alllllllllll about the toppings, and I swiped those from the king of all pizzas, so you know it’s going to be good.